-On March 7, 2022, we issued 5,000 shares of our common stock at a deemed price of \$5.00 per share to one entity pursuant to a consulting agreement.
-We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) or Section 4(a)(2) of the Securities Act for the issuance of the shares to the entity that is a U.S. person.
+On July 5, 2022, we issued 5,000 shares of our common stock at a deemed price of \$5.00 per share to one entity pursuant to a consulting agreement.
+We relied upon the exemption from the registration requirements under the Securities Act provided by Rule 506(b) of Regulation D or Section 4(a)(2) of the Securities Act for the issuance of the shares to the entity that is a U.S. person.